eucalyptus/euca-demo/doc/setup-poc8-manual.md

 ### Prepare Network

-1. (ALL): Configure any external firewalls to allow Eucalyptus Traffic
+1. (ALL): Configure external switches, routers and firewalls to allow Eucalyptus Traffic

+    The purpose of this section is to confirm external network dependencies are configured properly for Eucalyptus network traffic.

     TBD: Validate protocol source:port to dest:port traffic
-    TBD: It would be ideal if we could create RPMs for a simulator for each node type, which could send and receive dummy traffic to confirm there are no firewall or routing issues, prior to their removal and replacement with the actual packages
+    TBD: It would be ideal if we could create RPMs for a simulator for each node type, which couldi send and receive dummy traffic to confirm there are no external firewall or routing issues, prior to their removal and replacement with the actual packages

 2. (CLC/UFS/OSP/SC): Run tomography tool